Brothers earned the Dog Food Advisor Editors Choice Award from 2012 - 2022 for Weight Loss

 Does it seem logical or reasonable to assume that all the overweight domestic dogs got that way by eating high quality, nutritionally balanced, healthy, species appropriate dog food?
 Probably not.

-It seems the problem is we are feeding dogs food that is inappropriate for a carnivore, such as highly processed carbs, potatoes, grain, sweet potatoes, etc., and those ingredients are what is causing their body to make and store fat?
+It seems the problem is we are feeding dogs food that is inappropriate for a carnivore, such as highly processed carbs, potatoes, grain, sweet potatoes, etc., and those ingredients are what is causing their body to make and store fat because they trigger the release of the hormone Insulin and that is exactly what Insulin directs the body to do.
+Meat and fat do not trigger the release of Insulin.

 If it were just a simple matter of a dog's tendency to overeat, then why wouldn’t wild dogs gorge until they became overweight?
 Probably because eating fat chemically triggers a feeling of being satiated or full but eating processed or high glycemic carbs has the opposite effect and chemically triggers the desire to eat more.

-The idea that reducing “fat” in dog food is a healthy, or effective, way to lose weight and achieve a sustainable, appropriate weight for your dog may be an effective way to get people to buy the “Low Fat” food but it doesn’t work, and, in fact, makes the problem worse.
+The idea that reducing “fat” in dog food is a healthy, or effective, way to lose weight and achieve a sustainable, appropriate weight for your dog is not working in the real world.
+People buy the “Low Fat” food because the nutritionists tell them it's the best way to lose weight.
+But it doesn’t work, and, in fact, makes the problem worse.

 The fat removed from the low-fat diet foods is replaced with even more high-glycemic carbs – the actual cause of the weight gain to begin with.